Tamillis/MyTools/TableMaker/README.md

     - [Modifier](#modifier)
     - [Input](#input)
     - [API](#api-1)

+## USAGE
+MAJOR PERFORMANCE HIT

+If you have a huge table, make sure you build the filter first, then the paginator, then the table.

+NOTE TO SELF: don't build anything until all objects are made and setup perhaps a NMaker.build() function or something like that.
+The build step can make sure oddities like non-presence of paginator / filter don't fuck things up.

 ### Common Attributes
 Attributes don't have to be provided, they fall back on defaults.